 6 Tips to Ease Dental Anxiety

 Many people dread dental appointments due to the fear of needles, fear of pain, previous distressing experiences at a dentist's office, or a history of anxiety disorder.
 If your anxiety prevents you from going to the dentist regularly, you may experience oral health issues like gum disease and tooth decay.
+Find ways to ease your stress and protect your oral health if this is the case.
+Find some helpful tips below.

 1. Discuss Your Fears With the Dentist